detailed information on derived variables

 I derive all the financial variables for the English Longitudinal Study of Ageing and we provide this information for users.
 Who is the person who leads on deriving the financial variables on USoc?

-#7 Updated by Redmine Admin about 6 years ago
+#7 Updated by Redmine Admin over 6 years ago

 - Status changed from In Progress to Closed